UoM-R-Workshop/.github/profile/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 This course has been developed by Harriet Cant and Dr Vicki Palin.
-We would like to acknowledge Dr Hannah Lennon, whose teaching materials provided the basis of this workshop, and Chantelle Cornett, for her valuable feedback on the course content and assistance in delivering the workshop on the day.
+We would like to acknowledge Dr Hannah Lennon, whose teaching materials provided the basis of this workshop, and Chantelle Cornett, for her feedback on the course content and assistance in delivering the workshop on the day.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>